drnsmith/drnsmith.github.io/content/projects/Project11/Project11.md

  - Monitoring tools like Prometheus can be added to track model usage and accuracy over time.

 ### Real-World Applications
-#### Medical Diagnostics
-End-to-end pipelines are crucial in medical imaging, where models classify X-rays, CT scans, or histopathological slides.
+In **Medical Diagnostics**, end-to-end pipelines are crucial in medical imaging, where models classify X-rays, CT scans, or histopathological slides.
 Robust pre-processing (e.g., normalising intensities) and monitoring in production ensure accuracy in life-critical applications.

-#### Retail and E-Commerce
-Image classification pipelines help e-commerce platforms automatically tag products based on images, improving inventory management and search relevance.
+In **Retail and E-Commerce**, image classification pipelines help e-commerce platforms automatically tag products based on images, improving inventory management and search relevance.
+In **Autonomous Vehicles/Driving**, image classification models identify traffic signs, pedestrians, and obstacles.

-#### Autonomous Vehicles
-In autonomous driving, image classification models identify traffic signs, pedestrians, and obstacles.
 Real-time deployment ensures reliable and timely predictions under varying conditions.

 #### Summary
 Building an end-to-end image classification pipeline involves more than just training a model.
 From robust data preparation to careful evaluation and seamless deployment, every step plays a crucial role in ensuring the pipeline’s effectiveness.
 By implementing these practices, you can handle real-world challenges confidently and build scalable, production-ready systems.